 Pilea depressa needs 4 to 6 hours of partial sunlight to grow fully.
 Ensure that you don’t place it in direct bright light as it causes damage to the leaves, flowers, and foliage.

 If you’re planting it indoors where you don’t get bright indirect light, you can use a grow light to keep it healthy.

-Regular pruning of a baby's tears plant can prevent it from looking leggy and unattractive.
-However, these are a small, low-growing succulent plant that makes a beautiful plant and doesn't need much pruning for its health.
+Regular pruning of a baby’s tears plant can prevent it from looking leggy and unattractive.
+However, these are a small, low-growing succulent plant that makes a beautiful plant and doesn’t need much pruning for their health.

 But pruning helps with the appearance of the overall shape of the plant.
 If you’re planting it in an overhanging basket, pruning helps vines spread in a vertical direction.